hrshe/pulsar-analysis-package/README.md

 ## Description:

 This package was developed during my time at Raman Research Institute while working with Prof Avinash Deshpande (*'desh'*).
-This is an attempt to systematically refactor the highly inefficient and unreadable code which I had written during my naive days.
+Currently, refactoring the old code to make it more readable, usable and efficient.
+Also adding new features

 The objective of the 4 month thesis project was to study the radio emissions of a drifter pulsar at different bands to better understand the magnetosphere.
 More information can be found